drewgreenwell/EnclosureScreen/README.md

 ### Dependencies

-* GFX Library for Arduino - Currently using version provided by Elecrow
+* LovyanGFX
-* lvgl - I am using 8.3.11 with this project.
+* lvgl - I am using the latest available (8.3.11 with this project).
 It is a good idea to stay close to squareline
-* ESP3S3 Dev Board - Currently using ESP32 Board version 2.0.3 recommended by Elecrow
+* ESP32S3 Dev Board - Currently using latest version available (2.0.14)

 ### Installing